Hand damage and the sun’s rays

-Unless you wear gloves 24/7, your hands are also constantly exposed to the damaging rays of the sun.
+Unless you wear gloves 24/7, your hands are constantly exposed to the damaging rays of the sun.
 It isn’t surprising then that the hands can often give away your age even more than the face.
-As a board certified plastic surgeon with over 20 years of experience in cosmetic surgery, Dr. Robert Whitfield takes a elegant approach to rejuvenating one of our most precious things.
+As a board-certified plastic surgeon with over 20 years of experience in cosmetic surgery, Dr. Robert Whitfield takes an elegant approach to rejuvenating the appearance of aging hands.

 Hand rejuvenation is a procedure or combination of procedures to restore a more youthful look to your hands.
-It may include skin care to improve skin tone and texture, lasers to eradicate sun spots and redness, and injectables such as fillers or fat grafting to get rid of prominent veins and tendons while restoring volume.
+It may include topical skincare to improve skin tone and texture, lasers to eradicate sun spots and redness, and injectables such as dermal fillers or fat grafting to hide prominent veins and tendons by restoring youthful volume.

-The first step that Dr. Whitfield recommends for any patient is clinical skin care, especially sunscreen.
+The first step that Dr. Whitfield recommends for any patient is clinical skincare, especially applying sunscreen.
 Sun damage is the skin’s ultimate enemy.
 If you don’t think that the sun is taking a toll, simply compare your left hand to your right.
-Since your left hand tends to rest on the rim of your window when you drive, it will probably have more brown spots, larger pores and a thinner texture.
+Since your left hand tends to rest on the rim of your window when you drive, it will probably have more brown spots, larger pores and thinner texture.

 With sunscreen, it’s important to use one with both UVA and UVB protection that has an SPF of at least 30, with often reapplication.
 In fact, it’s not a bad idea to use a hand cream with sunscreen so that you get some moisture as well.
 Moisture also keeps hands in a healthy state.

 Besides sunscreen, any product that you use on your face to combat aging like Vitamin C and E, glycolic acid and retinols can also improve the skin tone and texture on the hands.
 During your initial consultation, Dr. Whitfield will discuss which products might be best for your unique needs.